AgileVentures/av-static-website/source/blog_articles/2017-09-11-av-ecosystem-review-email-fixes-and-directions.html.markdown

 ![](../images/Screenshot%202017-09-11%2009.25.55.png)

 which I guess is telling me it's working?
 I can also send an email from my account that was previously marked as spam ... and that's still coming through normally, so I guess that's sorted?
 We'll see what happens with Elastic Email ...
 I guess that's enough progress for one day.
-If I'm super lucky, I'll get back the easy image embed from dropbox/GitHub that'll make reviewing everything else a lot easier ...
+If I'm super lucky, I'll get back the easy image embed functionality from dropbox/GitHub that'll make reviewing everything else a lot easier ...